kwilkos/cxf/distribution/src/main/release/samples/ws_rm/README.txt

 WS-RM Demo
 ==========

-This demo shows how WS-ReliableMessaging support in CXF may be enabled.
+This demo shows how WS-ReliableMessaging support in Apache CXF may be enabled.

 The client and server both use interceptor configuration to install the WS-RM interceptors, comprising logical interceptors (RMInInterceptor/RMOutInterceptor)